hamk-ai-autumn2025/aleksi_kupila_assignments/Projekti/README.md

 ## Prerequisites

 1. **Software**
-    Docker and Docker compose must be installed and running You can check this by running:
+    Docker and Docker compose must be installed and running.
+    You can check this by running:
     ```bash
     docker ps